The Sailor's Song: Production

 The Sailor's Song was conceived in aftermath of the Socialist Unity Party's Conference on Cultural Affairs at October 1957, during which the East German establishment embraced a conservative line and ended the brief period of liberalization that begun after Nikita Khrushchev's Secret Speech.
 The Sailor's Song was commissioned shortly after, for the celebrations of the fortieth anniversary to the German Revolution.

 The script writers Paul Wiens and Karl Georg Egel were instructed to present the 1918 Revolution in accordance with the official Soviet interpretation of history; Walter Ulbricht told that it failed due to the "opportunistic" Social Democrats and to the lack of a Marxist–Leninist party that would have led the workers "in the smashing of the capitalistic economical apparatus."
-The plot places emphasis on the Spartacus League, and culminated in the founding of the Communist Party of Germany.
+The plot places emphasis on the Spartacus League, and culminates in the founding of the Communist Party of Germany.

 Principal photography commenced on June 3, 1958.
-Directors Kurt Maetzig and Günter Reisch worked separately; the first's crew was responsible for the scenes involving the officers and the admirals, while the latter filmed those with the sailors and the crowds.
+Directors Kurt Maetzig and Günter Reisch worked separately; the former's crew was responsible for the scenes involving the officers and the admirals, while the latter filmed those with the sailors and the crowds.
 The Sailor's Song was the greatest project undertaken by DEFA up to that time, and was larger in scale even than Ernst Thälmann.
-15,000 workers, soldiers and People's policemen were used as extras during the filming.
+15,000 workers, soldiers and Volkspolizei members were used as extras during the filming.
 Since Kiel, the city in which the revolution took place, was located in West Germany, the directors used sets that were constructed in Goerlitz, Warnemünde and Rostock.